zumasys/docs/site/jbase/release-notes/5.7.1-release-notes/pn5_60769/README.md

 compiler_options = universe
 ```

-This patch has now added this option as a default option for Universe emulations so to enable STOPM and STOPE while running in Universe you need do nothing.
+This patch has now added this option as a default for Universe emulations, so to enable STOPM and STOPE while running in Universe you need do nothing.
 If you want these Universe emulations in other emulation types, you can use one of the above mechanisms.

 See PN5\_60770 for more details on setting compiler options.